foundriesio/docs/source/tutorials/configuring-and-sharing-volumes/configuring-and-sharing-volumes.rst

 Learning Objectives
 -------------------

-- Change the shellhttpd application to consume a static configuration file.
+- Change the shellhttpd app to consume a static configuration file.
-- Share a folder allowing you to dynamically change your configuration.
+- Share a folder allowing you to change the configuration dynamically.
 - Use ``fioctl`` with ``fioconfig`` to securely send a dynamic configuration to the device.

 Prerequisites